-The first step in the configuration process is to connect the Trimble GPS receiver to your PC using the COM 1 Port on the Gx (built-in serial port) if using a serial cable.
+The first step in the configuration process is to connect the GPS receiver to your PC, if you have installed the Controller software program on your PC, or to your Gx, if you have installed the Controller program onto your Gx.
+In either case, use the COM 1 Port on the Gx (built-in serial port).